direktiv/direktiv/specification/walkthrough/03_isolates-intro.md

 # Introduction to Isolates

 Workflows wouldn't be very powerful if they were limited to just the predefined states.
-That's why Direktiv can run "Isolates": tiny Virtual Machines based on containers and powered by Vorteil.io that are built on demand and scrapped as soon as they've finished.
+That's why Direktiv can run "Isolates": tiny Virtual Machines based on containers that are built on demand and scrapped as soon as they've finished.
 In this article you'll learn about the Action State and get an introduction to Isolates.

 ## Demo